 - BR diesel railcar classes included: 112, 117, 122, 126 and 127

 - All parts of the vehicle drive train (engines, fluid couplings, gearboxes, torque converters) are simulated to ensure realistic behaviour

 - The suspension of each vehicle is made up of axle boxes, bogie frames, planks and bolsters, all individually simulated to make the vehicle bounce and sway over uneven trackwork

 - Two fictitious routes with different characteristics totalling over 150 miles: 4- and 2-track main lines, short urban and suburban lines, mountainous rural single track lines

 - Route features: semaphore signalling, trackwork with superelevated curves, klothoid transition curves and individual rail joints

 - Regular runs and special rescue runs where a train has broken down at one of the stations and you're dispatched from the depot to get it back

 Recommended system for decent quality graphics: Windows PC with dual-core CPU, 4GB RAM, 1GB free disc space and GeForce GTX 750 / Radeon HD 6950 comparable GPU.
 The sim also has lower graphics quality settings for less performant hardware.

-No DRM (Digital Rights Management) technology
+No DRM (Digital Rights Management) technology.
+Steam key included.

-The simulator is in Early Access, meaning that it's incomplete and missing some features.
 The missing features will be released later without additional cost.
 You should still make the purchasing decision based on the merits of the currently available version.